 Keep in mind that Thailand is for all budgets.

-We could have easily spend twice more by staying in high end hotels or cut the cost in half by traveling in bus and staying in hotels.
+We could have easily spent twice more by staying in high-end hotels or cut the cost in half by traveling by bus and staying in hostels instead.

 The options are there.

 You can adapt your itinerary according to what you want to do and how much you're willing to spend.

 There's no right answer but I would say 10 days in Thailand is the minimum to have a real taste of it.

 If you can, 3 weeks tend to be best for most.
 This way you can spend time in Bangkok, in the north, on the islands... this way you can see the different faces of Thailand.

 Try to come at least 10 days and include Bangkok, Chiang Mai in the north, and either Phuket and Koh Phi Phi or Koh Samui and Koh Phangan (depending on the weather).